 such as presence of ground ice, and understanding landscape evolution (since we have some understanding of the morphology of pristine craters).

-The study of small craters (< 10 m diameter) can provide information about atmospheric density, and perhaps how it has varied
+The study of small craters (< 10 meter-diameter) can provide information about atmospheric density, and perhaps how it has varied

 over time.
 Not all craters are of impact origin—craters can also form from volcanism or ground collapse.

 Major science questions for this theme